 Check in with your child care provider

-You'll want to be comfortable with how the facility plans to clean and disinfect, screen children and staff for COVID-19 symptoms, and handle illness.
+You'll want to be comfortable with how the center plans to clean and disinfect, screen children and staff for symptoms, and handle illness:

 Cleaning and disinfecting procedures.
 Are they following

 tested for COVID-19?
 If someone tests positive, how long should they stay home from child care?
-In case a child starts feeling ill during the day, is an isolation room set aside?
+If a child starts feeling ill during the day, is an isolation room set aside with proper supervision until they can go home?
 What is the policy for children and staff returning to the facility after they get better?

 You'll also want to make sure the center has a plan for keeping your child safe during daily routines.
 This includes:

-Safety during meals, snacks & naps.
-Will the center keep children 6 feet apart during meals, snacks, and naps?
-If children stay with the same small group all day and during meals and snacks, it may not be necessary to keep them 6 feet apart when eating.
+physically distanced during meals, snacks, and naps?
+Note that if children stay with the same small group all day, it may not be necessary to keep them 6 feet apart when eating.
 Infants should still be held when being fed and staff should always avoid bottle propping.
 When children nap, their cots can be placed head to foot, and they should not wear masks.

-There is not one right answer for every family.
-Talk about any concerns with your pediatrician and child care facility.
+When it comes to the best child care options during the COVID-19 pandemic, there is not one right answer for every family.
+Talk about any concerns with your pediatrician and child care facility or provider.
 This can help you find the right balance and keep your family as safe as possible.